Orange1021/Intersectional-Fair-Clustering/README.md

 *   **MNIST-USPS**: A combination of two digit recognition datasets, MNIST and USPS.
 The source dataset is treated as a sensitive attribute.
 *   **ReverseMNIST**: A variant of MNIST where one group consists of original images and the other of color-inverted images.
 *   **MTFL**: The Multi-Task Facial Landmark dataset, which includes attributes like wearing glasses and smiling that can be used as sensitive attributes.
+*   **HAR**: The Human Activity Recognition dataset, where sensory data from different individuals can introduce bias.

 We follow the setup from [DFC (Li et al., CVPR 2020)](https://openaccess.thecvf.com/content_CVPR_2020/papers/Li_Deep_Fair_Clustering_for_Visual_Learning_CVPR_2020_paper.pdf) to obtain these datasets.